DanielMichalski/danielmichalski/README.md

-Hi, my name is [Daniel Michalski](https://danielmichalski.com/), a Full-Stack Web Developer with 12+ years of professional experience.
+Hi, my name is [Daniel Michalski](https://danielmichalski.com/), a Senior Full-Stack Engineer | Tech Lead with 14+ years of professional experience.
 I have been working on the design and development of a broad spectrum of projects.

 <a href="https://www.linkedin.com/in/michalskidaniel/" title="LinkdeIn" target="_blank">
   <img align="left" alt="LinkdeIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />